Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Extreme H EWs: blue SEDs vs. covering factor

 A direct observational corollary of the dusty, inclination-dependent component in our model is a large Balmer decrement: extinction suppresses H$\beta$ more strongly than H$\alpha$, so even a moderately elevated intrinsic broad-line ratio $(\mathrm{H}\alpha/\mathrm{H}\beta)_{\rm int}$ is readily driven to the high values inferred for LRDs along dust-obscured sightlines.
-For our fiducial BLR spectrum we obtain $(\mathrm{H}\alpha/\mathrm{H}\beta)_{\rm int}\simeq 4.6$; applying the same line-of-sight attenuation, $A_V=2.8$, required by the LRD SED fits naturally yields $(\mathrm{H}\alpha/\mathrm{H}\beta)_{\rm obs}\simeq 10.0$.
+For our fiducial BLR spectrum we obtain $(\mathrm{H}\alpha/\mathrm{H}\beta)_{\rm int}\simeq 4.6$; applying the same line-of-sight attenuation, $A_V=3.1$, required by the LRD SED fits naturally yields $(\mathrm{H}\alpha/\mathrm{H}\beta)_{\rm obs}\simeq 10.6$.
 Figure~\ref{fig:EW_BD} places this result in the plane of EW(H$\alpha$) versus ${\rm H}\alpha/{\rm H}\beta$: the model point (red star) lies at the high-EW, high-decrement end of the $z\simeq 0$–0.6 SDSS quasar locus \citep{Wu2022}, and is consistent with current JWST LRD constraints from both the median of the \citet{degraaf2025_multipleBHstars} sample and the stacked LRD spectrum of \citet{Sun2026}.
 In this sense, our model appears as a continuous, albeit extreme, extension of classical type-1 AGN properties rather than a qualitatively distinct population (c.f. \citealt{Sun2026}).
 We emphasize that Case~B is not expected to hold exactly in BLR conditions, where collisional processes and line optical depths can elevate the intrinsic decrement (indeed, our fiducial ${\rm H}\alpha/{\rm H}\beta\simeq 4.6$ already reflects such departures), but recent multi-line JWST analyses find that the broad-line ratios in most LRDs remain consistent with dust-reddened recombination, with only rare outliers requiring additional radiative-transfer effects \citep{Nikopoulos2025,Deugenio2025_irony}.

 In our orientation-based picture, LRDs represent the high-decrement tail of the BLAGN population: along obscured, near-equatorial sightlines the same dusty, low-ionization gas that reddens the continuum preferentially attenuates H$\beta$ relative to H$\alpha$.
-By contrast, the bluer, less-obscured LBDs are viewed along relatively clear sightlines, so their Balmer decrements should remain close to the intrinsic BLR ratio (i.e. only mildly above Case B), with intermediate objects naturally populating the transition regime.
+By contrast, the bluer, less-obscured LBDs are viewed along relatively clear sightlines, so their Balmer decrements should remain only mildly above Case B, with intermediate objects naturally populating the transition regime.